-A. One Wealth Management Investment and Advisory Services, LLC (the "Adviser," "we," "us," or "our") doing business as One Wealth is an investment adviser founded in 2017, registered with the U.S. Securities and Exchange Commission ("SEC"), and owned by Jordan Linn through the Jordan A. Linn Revocable Trust.
+A. One Wealth Management Investment and Advisory Services, LLC (the "Adviser," "we," "us," or "our") doing business as One Wealth Investors is an investment adviser founded in 2017, registered with the U.S. Securities and Exchange Commission ("SEC"), and principally owned by Jordan Linn.

 We offer services through various investment adviser representatives ("Advisory Persons").
 Certain Advisory Persons utilize separate business names that are used for marketing purposes and may appear on marketing materials or client statements.
 The client should understand that business names belong to the applicable Advisory Person and not the Adviser.
 Advisory Persons are under our supervision, and the advisory or solicitation services of Advisory Persons are provided through us.
-We have the arrangement described above with respect to the following business name: One Wealth Management.